Do you know someone whose feet are always cold? Maybe it’s you? Whip up one of these free crochet sock patterns to stay cozy!

 Yarn: Lion Brand Vanna’s Choice (Medium weight #4)

-Yarn: ArkansasYarnCo Signature Plush (Fingering Weight #1)
+Yarn: Malabrigo Sock (Fingering Weight #1)

-Did you know that tunisian crochet can be done in the round?
-You’ll need a double ended hook and a little extra patience but the end result is well worth it!
-The tunisian knit stitch mimics the look of knitting perfectly and the tunisian simple stitch cuff is a nice contrast.
+Did you know that Tunisian crochet can be used for a socks crochet pattern and can be done in the round?
+You’ll need a double-ended hook and a little extra patience, but the result is well worth it!The Tunisian knit stitch mimics the look of knitting perfectly and the Tunisian simple stitch cuff is a nice contrast.
 This pattern is worked from the cuff down.

 Designer: Hayley Joanne Robinson